 Easily Avoid Reply to All Abuse and Misunderstandings

-- Recipients: You do not Reply to All if you do not know “all.”
-Reply to the Sender only.
-And, please use your discretion as to what you feel everyone needs or wants to know.
-If you are not sure, only reply to the Sender.
+Sender or recipient, use your better judgement as to what you feel everyone needs or wants to know.
+Senders that are not sure, should use the BCc.
+Recipients who are not sure, only reply to the Sender.
+Simple.

 Have a question you want me to write about?